 Short-term Care: ER Visits

-This is a measure of the number of emergency room visits per thousand days of short-term care.
-Staying out of the emergency room is one way to assess the well-being of patients during rehabilitation.
+This metric measures the number of emergency room visits per 1,000 days of short-term patient care.
+Staying out of the emergency room is one way to assess patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percentage of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many believe this is a measure of a facility's rehabilitation services.
+This metric is a measure of the percent of short-term care residents that experienced functional improvements, such as with activities of daily living.
+Many would argue this is a reliable measure of a facility's rehabilitation services.

 Nearby Hospitals